NEW ZEALAND GRASS-FED BEEF PORTERHOUSE STEAK 600G

 SKU NZB400

-unit price ¥997 / per 100g
+UNIT PRICE ¥997 / per 100g

-country of origin New Zealand
+Country of origin New Zealand

-Allergens contained in this product (7 ingredients)
+Allergens contained in this product (7 specified raw materials)

 Egg Milk Wheat Nut Buckwheat Shrimp Crab